cube-js/cube/docs/content/Schema/pre-aggregations.md

 });
 ```

-## refreshRangeStart and refreshRangeEnd
+## buildRangeStart and buildRangeEnd

-The refresh range defines what partitions should be refreshed by a scheduled
+The build range defines what partitions should be built by a scheduled refresh.
-refresh.
-Scheduled refreshes will never look beyond this range.
+Scheduled refreshes will **never** look beyond this range.

 It can be used together with `updateWindow` to define granular update settings.
 Set the `updateWindow` property to the interval in which your data can change
-and `refreshRangeStart` to the earliest point of time when history should be
+and `buildRangeStart` to the earliest point of time when history should be
 available.
-For example if `updateWindow` is `1 week` and `refreshRangeStart` is
+For example if `updateWindow` is `1 week` and `buildRangeStart` is
 `SELECT NOW() - interval '365 day'` scheduled refresh will build historic
 partitions for 365 days in past and will refresh only one last week according to
 the `refreshKey` setting.

 The refresh range for partitioned pre-aggregations can be controlled using
-`refreshRangeStart` and `refreshRangeEnd` properties:
+`buildRangeStart` and `buildRangeEnd` properties:

 ```javascript
 cube(`Orders`, {